-In the software repositories of Ubuntu you'll find a family member of Chrome: Chromium.
+In the software repositories of Mint and Ubuntu you'll find a family member of Chrome: Chromium.
 This family member can be installed easily by means of the application Software (Ubuntu) or Mints Software Manager.
 Chromium is probably a little bit better adapted to Ubuntu and Linux Mint, than Chrome.

 Chrome is based on Chromium: Google develops Chromium as open source, and makes it freely available to open source developers, like those of Linux.
 But afterwards Google does some extra things to Chrome, and then releases it as Chrome.
 So one might say that Chromium is the father of Chrome.